Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

 {S\arabic{equation}} {S\arabic{figure}}

 \widetext \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1} In this supplemental material we describe in depth the methods we employed to create the data presented in the main text.
 In particular, in \Sec{app:algo} we explain the wormhole Quantum Monte Carlo method \cite{Weber2022bs} for the case of the Dicke-Ising model.
 We provide a solution to the directed-loop equations, the data structures and data analysis tools that we employed and details about how the simulations were conducted.
 These detailed explanations might be helpful for readers who would like to implement this algorithm.
+In order to decrease the barrier to sight the raw data, we discuss certain physical results of the main paper like the order of certain phase transitions, multicritical points or criticality of second-order phase transition on the basis of representative raw datasets.
+All raw datasets are made available in \cite{RawDatas} for individual inspection.
 Furthermore, in \Sec{app:sc-mf} we outline the self-consistent mean field calculation to derive the exact value of the quantum phase transition for the Dicke-Ising model on the linear chain with $\epsilon = 0$.
 This value was included in the phase diagrams of the main part and within this supplemental material we use it to demonstrate the excellent accuracy of the wormhole algorithm employed.
 Moreover, we present the effect of an additional diamagnetic $A^2$-term in the Hamiltonian on the quantum phase diagram of the Dicke-Ising model in \Sec{app:A-squared}.
 The incorporation of this term leads to a boundary line in parameter space separating the accessible region of the phase diagrams from the inaccessible one.